YiShu0115/SHFA-python-reimplement/Readme.md

 If the process goes smoothly, the output accuracy of HFA and SHFA would be around 0.582716 and 0.570370 seperately.

+## dataset
+The default dataset is [Office-31](https://gitcode.com/gh_mirrors/tr/transferlearning/tree/master/data).
+In order to achieve a better presentation for the evaluation, we suggest that you download this dataset first.

 ## references

 ```